texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Texas does not maintain a central repository or general resources for active warrants.
 However, researchers can find information on warrants and conduct their searches with resources from the issuing county courts or law enforcement agencies.
 Here are some options for finding active arrest warrants in Texas:

-- Check the websites of local sheriff's offices or police departments.
+• Check the websites of local sheriff's offices or police departments.
 For example, the Harris County Sheriff's Office Criminal Warrants Division maintains an online misdemeanor warrants database.
 Users can search for information by name, date of birth, and an 8-digit SPN number.
 Likewise, the Austin Police Department maintains an online search service that helps users find active warrants in the city.
-The same search parameters are typically required to conduct a search on any law enforcement site.
+The same search parameters are typically required to search any law enforcement site.

 How to Find Out If You Have a Warrant in Texas